-- Firmware Configuration #1 Expert Mode - Expert mode enables Manual measurement mode and Mid/Low measurement ranges. - It is intended only for an advanced user or when the user needs to test the device operation on slowly moving objects (other than the firearm projectiles). - The Mid range is suitable for measuring airsoft guns. - The Low range is suitable for measuring velocity of the objects of the ordinary environment.
-For example, when you want to test the device at home, you can measure the velocity of you hand movement, etc. - (!)
+- Firmware Configuration #1 Expert Mode - Expert mode enables Manual measurement mode, Wide/Mid/Low measurement ranges, C9, C10, C11 configuration screens, and power profile display. - It is intended only for an advanced user or when the user needs to test the device operation on slowly moving objects (other than the firearm projectiles). - The default measurement range is named H (High) and covers 484.9 mps-1309.3 mps.
+It corresponds to a typical rifle measurement setup and minimizes possible problems of device self interference that might appear on other ranges. - The Wide range (242.5 1309.3 mps) covers additionally the near subsonic range.
+However, some care and experience is needed to properly position the device to obtain strong enough received signal (SNR value exceeding 20 dB) to avoid a slightly higher risk of self interference. - o The Mid range is suitable for measuring airsoft guns. - The Low range is suitable for measuring velocity of the objects of the ordinary environment.
+For example, when you want to test the device at home, you can measure the velocity of your hand movement, etc. - o (!)
 Important notes: - A high care is needed when setting the device configuration (namely TrigGain, DetThr) to suit the intended use.
 Also, the user should carefully evaluate the validity of the obtained result.
 By a principle of the device operation, the Mid and Low ranges are particularly vulnerable to selfinterference in the device signal processing.
-Some measured values might be false measurements. - The device is designed to measure only objects departing from the device.
-It will not correctly measure the object that are approaching.
+Some measured values might be false ones. - The device is designed to measure only objects departing from the device.
+It will not correctly measure the objects that are approaching.